zellij-org/zellij-org.github.io/docs/src/keybindings.md

 Keybindings can be configured in the `keybinds` block of the file.

+See [examples/default.kml](https://github.com/zellij-org/zellij/blob/main/example/default.kdl) as reference for the default keybindings.

 ```javascript
 keybinds {
     // keybinds are divided into modes